Finder slow? Here are 4 ways to fix it

 -

-Select the Storage tab from the top to get an overview of your storage space.
+Wait for the info to get an overview of your storage space.

 If it's been a while since you ran some essential maintenance, and issues like a slow Finder could indicate that it's time for action.

-You can use a tool that’s becoming widely popular in the Mac world.
+You can use a tool that’s trusted by millions of users in over 150 countries.
 It’s called CleanMyMac, and it has a handful of controls that address popular Mac issues, like slow Finder.

 -